microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Export-PowerBIDataflow.md

 ```

 ## DESCRIPTION
-Saves a Power BI dataflow from the Power BI service into a .json file that represents a Dataflow object.
+Export a Power BI dataflow from the Power BI service into a .json file that represents a Dataflow object.
-For -Scope Individual, user must specify the dataflow's Workspace, using the given -WorkspaceId value.
+For -Scope Individual, user must specify the dataflow's workspace, using the given -WorkspaceId value.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES